SummerForeverCo/duck-plot/README.md

 Performing axis adjustments on the server requires measuring the text width of the axis labels.
 This is done using `opentype.js`.
 You can pass in your own font for more precise measurements.

+## Contributing

+Feel free to open a pull request or issue if you have any suggestions or would like to contribute to the project.
+We are actively working on adding more features and improving the library.
+However, we are a small team and are actively using this library in our production software, so we may not be able to merge all pull requests.

 ## License